Marc C. Breckenridge

 Director Breckenridge joined the Sheriff’s Office in 2009 after 29 years of public safety experience including 11 years in Emergency Medical Services and almost 18 years in county government as Director of Emergency Management and Homeland Security.
 Marc now leads the Emergency Services Division of the Sheriff’s office, which encompasses Emergency Management, Homeland Security, Hazardous Materials and Washtenaw Metro Dispatch.

-Marc serves as Chair of the Washtenaw County Homeland Security Task Force, Chair of the Emergency Telephone (Enhanced 9-1-1) District Board, Emergency Coordinator for the Local Emergency Planning Committee, and Treasurer for the Hazardous Materials Response Team Authority Board.
-He also serves as Washtenaw County’s member on Southeast Michigan’s Urban Area Security Initiative (“UASI”) Board, as a member of the Michigan Board of Registration for Professional Emergency Managers, and was appointed by Governor Snyder to the Michigan Emergency Response Coordinating Council in 2010.
+Marc serves as Chair of the Washtenaw County Homeland Security Task Force, Chair of the Emergency Telephone (Enhanced 9-1-1) District Board, Emergency Coordinator for the Local Emergency Planning Committee, Treasurer for the Hazardous Materials Response Team Authority Board and Chair of Southeast Michigan's Urban Area Security Initiative (UASI) Board.
+Marc was selected by the Michigan State Police as a member of the Michigan Board of Registration for Professional Emergency Managers and he was appointed by Governor Snyder to serve on the Michigan Emergency Response Coordinating Council in 2010.

 Emergency Services Manager